daniel-olson-code/pipeline/README.md

 ## Plans

-If this projects sees some love, or I just find more free time, I'd like to support more programming languages.
-Even compiled languages such as `go` and `rust`.
+If this projects sees some love, or I just find more free time, I'd like to support more languages.
+Even compiled languages such as `rust`, `go` and `c++`.
 Allowing teams that write different languages to work on the same program.

 Turning this project into a pip package.